gyselroth/tubee/docs/development/server.md

 You need [docker](https://docs.docker.com/engine/installation/linux/docker-ce/debian) and [docker-compose](https://docs.docker.com/compose/install) installed on your local machine.

 For starters you can use the full stack development composing configuration `docker-compose-dev.yml` located in the root (git master).
-Start the development stack `docker-compose -c docker-compose-dev.yml up` and you are ready to go.
+Start the development stack `docker-compose -f docker-compose-dev.yml up` and you are ready to go.

 >**Note:** You need the entire git base on your host to run the dev server since the base gets mounted in the dev container.
 The first start of the container may take a while since all depenedices need to get installed first!
 Please be patient.